fluffybeing/newsler/README.md

 ================================
 This is a generic news crawler built on the top of Scrapy framework.

+* This implementation is based on having same spider with different different rules.
+So to achieve this I have made spider.py which takes rules from the json file.

+* Another way to implement this is having multiple spiders for different sites and run these spiders simulatneously.

+I don't know which one is better but I wanted to get same information from every sites and so I followed the first principle for crawling.

 Installation
 -------------
 Try to create a seperate virtual environment